-The usual method is to fill a large pot with compost to within an inch of the rim.
+The usual method is to fill a large pot or a container with compost to within an inch of the rim.
 Pinches of seeds are then sowed thinly over the surface of the compost and then covered lightly.

 The seedlings emerge and may have to be thinned to leave about 4cm (1 ½in.) between them.
 The compost must always be kept watered as drying leads to bolting.